ecency/ecency-vision/README.md

 These are for values that the server or client code may both use.
 It must not be sensitive information yet it should be system-wide, and constant for this installation or site.

-###### APP_URL

-This should be the URL of the site.
-If you are running this testing, it should be "http://localhost" so hiveSigner redirects you back to localhost.
-The default is 'https://ecency.com'.

 ###### APP_DOMAIN

 This should be the URL of the site without the protocol part.
 The default is "ecency.com".